Cherie Blair: Writings, portrayals, and coverage in books, film and theatre

 Blair co-authored, with Cate Haste, the 2004 book The Goldfish Bowl: Married to the Prime Minister.
 The book is a compilation history of the lives of spouses of British prime ministers for most of the second half of the 20th century.
 It covers the spouses of former prime ministers Anthony Eden, Harold Macmillan, Alec Douglas-Home, Harold Wilson, James Callaghan, Margaret Thatcher, and John Major.

 Blair wrote a book of her memoirs, published in late May 2008, entitled Speaking for Myself: The Autobiography, and the book was listed as a Sunday Times best-seller.
 Interviewed about the book by Carole MacNeil on the Canadian network CBC Television on 1 June 2008, Blair stated that she felt most of the controversy about her in the British media was due to her pioneering role as the first wife of a British prime minister who had her own career, with the media simply not knowing how to treat her fairly and objectively.

 Played by Helen McCrory, Blair features as a character in The Queen (2006), starring Helen Mirren, about the aftermath of the death of Diana, Princess of Wales in 1997, and is portrayed as a fierce anti-monarchist.
 McCrory played her again in the 2010 HBO film The Special Relationship.
 Blair also features as a character in Chris Bush and Ian McCluskey's production TONY!
 The Blair Musical.
 Phoebe Nicholls played her in The Trial of Tony Blair (2007).
-She was also a subject in "Shoot the Dog", a song by George Michael that was critical of the Iraq War.
+She was also portrayed in the music video of "Shoot the Dog", a song by George Michael that is critical of Tony Blair and George W. Bush.
+Blair is portrayed by Lydia Leonard in the fifth and sixth seasons of The Crown.

 In June 2019, Blair signed on as an executive producer for Jerusalem-set drama feature film The Rock Pile, a first try into film production for her.

 Recognition

-She was recognized as one of the BBC's 100 women of 2013.
+She was recognised as one of the BBC's 100 women of 2013.
+In 2023, she was awarded the 40 over 40 award by Monaco Voice.